Kentucky Correctional Institution for Women

-Kentucky Correctional Institution for Women (KCIW) is a prison located in unincorporated Shelby County, Kentucky, near Pewee Valley, Kentucky, operated by the Kentucky Department of Corrections.
-Male and female inmates prior to 1937 had been housed at the Kentucky State Penitentiary in Frankfort (1912 name changed Kentucky State Reformatory in Frankfort.)
+Kentucky Correctional Institution for Women (KCIW) is a prison located in unincorporated Shelby County, Kentucky, near Pewee Valley (in neighboring Oldham County, Kentucky), operated by the Kentucky Department of Corrections.
+Male and female inmates prior to 1937 had been housed at the Kentucky State Penitentiary in Frankfort; in 1912, the name was changed to Kentucky State Reformatory in Frankfort.

 Pine Bluff Prison Farm

-A home for girls had been established in Shelby County, Kentucky by an Act 1916 in Pine Bluff, Kentucky It was maintained by the State.
-After WWI lack of funding caused the project to be abandoned.
+A home for girls had been established in Shelby County, Kentucky in 1919 in Pine Bluff, Kentucky and maintained by the State.
+After World War I, lack of funding caused the project to be abandoned.
 This facility had been established by the Kentucky Federation of Women's Clubs.
 The State named this facility the Pine Bluff Prison Farm and the dedication was held November 4, 1938.

-Beginning of construction: November 1937 saw work starting on Kentucky's first prison for women at Pine Bluff on the 280-acre tract that had been deeded to the State by the Federation of Women's Clubs of Kentucky.
+November 1937 saw work starting on Kentucky's first prison for women at Pine Bluff on the 280-acre tract that had been deeded to the State by the Federation of Women's Clubs of Kentucky.
 The buildings also included an infirmary and administration building.

-Since the January flood there was approximately 100 women convicts quartered in an old school building in Frankfort.
+After the 1937 Ohio River flood, there were approximately 100 women convicts quartered in an old school building in Frankfort.
 The new prison would provide instruction in arts, crafts, needlework and domestic science.

-End of November 1937 – Work started on new Kentucky State women's prison to cost $130,000.
+At the end of November 1937, work was started on a new Kentucky State women's prison set to cost $130,000.